From Product Hilbert Spaces to the Generalized Koopman Operator and the Nonlinear Fundamental Lemma: The generalized Koopman operator

 Next, we show that the condition on the sets of observable functions $\{\psi_{i,x}\}_{i=1}^\infty$, $\{\psi_{i,u}\}_{i=1}^\infty$ can be relaxed to a linearly independent and complete set of functions that form a Riesz basis in $\cH_x$ and $\cH_u$, respectively, instead of an orthonormal basis.
 First, notice that we can expand $\psi_{i,x}=\sum_{j=1}^\infty\langle\psi_{i,x},\varphi_j\rangle\varphi_j$, which can be compactly written as

 The same transformation can be done for the product space $\cH$, i.e., $\psi_i(x,u)=\sum_{j=1}^\infty\langle\psi_i,e_j\rangle e_j(x,u)$, which can be compactly written as

-Note that these transformations amount to a change of Riesz basis, since orthonormal bases are Riesz bases \cite[Chapter~3.6]{Christensen2003}, and thus, the infinite-dimensional matrices $T_x, T$ are nonsingular, i.e., they are invertible and bounded operators.
+where $\{e_i\}_{i=1}^\infty$ is a generic ONB in $\cH$.
+Note that these transformations amount to a change of Riesz basis, since orthonormal bases are Riesz bases \cite[Chapter~3.6]{Christensen2016}, and thus, the infinite-dimensional matrices $T_x, T$ are nonsingular, i.e., they are invertible and bounded operators \cite[Theorem~3.6.6]{Christensen2016}.